Scott MTB Elite Boa Lady Review

 Comfort

-The Scott MTB Elite Boa Lady offers riders a more "relaxed" fit and features a Boa and Velcro lacing system allowing the rider to dial in the fit.
+The MTB Elite Boa Lady offers riders a more “relaxed” fit and features a Boa and Velcro lacing system allowing the rider to dial it in.
 Our testers took the advice of other reviewers who suggested sizing down to get the best fit in this shoe.
 Instead of our normal EU40, we ordered the shoe in a EU39 and were happy with the overall length, as the EU40 would have been too long.

 The shoe's Boa lacing allows you to tighten or loosen in small increments to attain optimal fit.
 Forward of the Boa lacing is a Velcro strap that sits at the widest part of the foot.
 Our testers have found Velcro straps in this location to do little in terms of fit adjustment, and the Boa truly allows the rider to achieve their ideal fit.